 You must be enrolled in this course to play this video

 - Estimated Completion Time: 1.5 hours

-Learners will be able to explain the importance of manager and leadership development and identify appropriate topics and methods for delivering content with consideration for the different levels of leadership.
+Explain the importance of manager and leadership development, and identify appropriate topics and methods for delivering content with consideration for the different levels of leadership.